 It’s also worth mentioning that Shopify Email lets you send 2,500 emails per month and then charge you $1 for every 1,000 you deliver after that.
 This is great for new eCommerce businesses.

-However, as you grow, your business needs change.
-So, keeping scalability on top of your mind is essential to select the right tool for the job.
+However, as you grow, your business needs to embrace change.
+So, keeping scalability on top of your mind is essential to selecting the right tool for the job.

 If you need more information on the available Shopify Email alternatives you can use, make sure to check our list with the best email marketing services on the market or scroll down to discover the top 5 apps!

 2. Start Building Your Shopify Email List